Lullaby (Slimani novel): Critical reception

 Lullaby was described by Aida Edemariam (writing in The Guardian) as "stylishly written [...] brilliantly executed".
 It was compared to Gone Girl by both Celia Walden of The Telegraph and Lucy Scholes of The Independent, with the latter describing it as "a psychological thriller that will have readers on the edge of their seats".

 The novel won the 2016 Prix Goncourt, a top French literary award.

 Film adaptation

 In 2019, a film adaptation, of the same name in certain countries and entitled Perfect Nanny in some others, was made by director Lucie Borleteau, starring Karin Viard, Leïla Bekhti and Antoine Reinartz.

 Television adaptation

-In January 2023, it was reported that a planned television limited series adaptation entitled The Perfect Nanny was in development at HBO with Legendary Television co-produce.
-Nicole Kidman and Maya Erskine set to star.
+In January 2023, it was reported that a planned television limited series adaptation entitled The Perfect Nanny was in development at HBO with Legendary Television co-producing.
+Nicole Kidman and Maya Erskine are set to star.